Health Care Affordability

 Issue Summary News Coalition of Supporters Policy Report Take Action On This Issue Visit the Health Care Transparency Website

-The health care transparency website is scheduled for completion by mid-2024.
+The health care transparency website is now live!

 In 2018, the Department of Health developed a trial model of the transparency website that included the average prices paid by Medicaid (which covers about 45% of all New Mexicans and pays for about 72% of births in the state) for nine common non-emergency procedures at each of the state’s 44 hospitals.
 (That trial website is no longer online.)